-(I cannot say enough about the recipes in this book.
-My newest cookbook purchase that even my family is loving is Supermarket Healthy.
-Simple, yummy recipes that list proteins, fiber and sugars for each serving.
-Calories and fats are also lsted but protein and fiber are my main concerns.
-Melissa’s Morning Glory Muffins on page 27 are the perfect answer to breakfast on the run.)
+I cannot say enough about the recipes in this book.
+My newest cookbook purchase that even my family is loving is Supermarket Healthy, by Melissa d’Arabian.
+Simple, yummy recipes that list proteins, fiber, and sugars for each serving.
+Calories and fats are also listed but protein and fiber are my main concerns.
+Melissa’s Morning Glory Muffins on page 27 are the perfect answer to breakfast on the run.

 Deadly Habit 3: Running Late

-Being perpetually late adds unnecessary stress to your life and takes control away from you, giving it to the people you disappoint and to the clock.
+Being perpetually late adds unnecessary stress to your life and takes control away from you, and gives it to the people you disappoint, as well as the clock.
 That added stress, in turn, can lead to chronic inflammation and high blood pressure, which are linked to all kinds of diseases.

-Replacement: Set Your Watch (and clocks at home) 5 Minutes Ahead
+Replacement: Set Your Watch and your clocks at home 5 Minutes Ahead

 It’s a simple trick that will help you make appointments, get out of the rush rut, and lower stress.
 (This is so true, I HATE being late.)